bitquery/graphql-docs/docs/query-features/metrics/count.md

   }
 }
 ```

-This query will return the number of times the PairCreated event has been emitted by smart contracts on the Ethereum network after a particular date.
-The count field in the response will contain the number of events.
+Notice that the `count` field is used as a sorting field as well in the options where we order by the results by the largest to smallest count.

 > Note that this query also uses aliasing by renaming  `any()` fields as `token1Name` and so on.